🇬🇧 EN

 What is considered a replacement or courtesy vehicle?

-This is a car that the dealership makes available to the customer temporarily while their vehicle is being repaired, inspected or maintained.
+It is a car that the dealership makes available to the customer temporarily while their vehicle is being repaired, inspected or maintained.
 It can be offered:

-• Free of charge, as part of the service or a marketing initiative.
+• Free of charge, as part of the service or a commercial action.

 • Have insurance and vehicle documentation.

-• Keep an internal record of handovers.
+• Set up an internal register of loans.

 Tax treatment of the replacement vehicle